Convert The Following Equation To Polar Coordinates

 1. Identify the Equation

 Start by clearly identifying the equation you want to convert.
 It should be an equation in terms of x and y.
-For example, let's consider the equation of a circle:
+Here's one way to look at it: let's consider the equation of a circle:

 x<sup>2</sup> + y<sup>2</sup> = 9